-Section 4: Database programming
+Section 3: Database programming

-The four chapters of section 4 present the essential skills for developing applications that work with databases.
+The four chapters of section 3 present the essential skills for developing applications that work with databases.
 That includes using Visual Studio's data sources feature to develop database applications quickly and easily.
 It also includes the basic skills for using ADO.NET code for working with databases.
-These chapters can be assigned any time after completing chapters 1 through 12 but should be assigned in sequence.
+These chapters can be assigned any time after completing section 2 but should be assigned in sequence.